All Episodes

 And we've got a lot to talk to you about, Mr. Donaldson.

-I skipped over your resume and did not include a very great deal of the detail of some of the jobs you've had, but basically since about 1958, you've been in aviation one way or the other.
+I skipped over your resume and did not include a very great deal of the detail of some of the jobs you've had, but basically, since about 1958, you've been in aviation one way or the other.

 Oh, yeah.

-In fact, I'm an Air Force brat.
+In fact, I'm an Air Force Brett.

-I mean, I grew up with Air Force fighter pilots before I ever even joined the Navy, so probably 58 years of my life has been pretty totally immersed in tactical aviation.
+My father, I mean, I grew up with Air Force fighter pilots before I ever even joined the Navy.

 And I've got them on the line, and I'm going to see if we can bring them up right now.